sambhuganesan/understanding-sohu/README.md

 two engines: 128 / 1,582,592 = 80.9 tokens per million cycles
 ```

 That is the throughput bet in the tiny version.
+Again, this is the idealized toy ceiling from the
+simple overlap schedule, not a benchmark.
 This is why throughput
 is such a big deal for Etched: when you are serving many requests, the question is "how many
 tokens can this box produce per second?" and the two-engine schedule is clearly producing more tokens
 for the same cycle budget.